2012 Lexus ES 350 Expert Review:New Car Test Drive

 The ES 350 form seems to emanate from the grille and flow back over the car in unbroken lines.
 The look includes a wind-tunnel-proven drag coefficient of just 0.28, making the ES 350 inherently quiet and fuel-efficient.

-The 2010 revisions enhanced the image of sleek, elegant, luxurious, and very well detailed.
+It's sleek, elegant, luxurious, and very well detailed.
 There's quite a bit of sculpting of metal going on along the sides, lending a lot of visual interest without making it seem overly detailed or finicky.
 It has the look of a high-end car.

 Over time, the ES 350 has grown to where it is now a full-fledged luxury sedan, both in size and content.
 And it has an upscale look that is entirely appropriate for its market segment.
 Part of this is helped by its relatively long wheelbase, which adds to its impressive stance.